Bayelsa government pays final respects at funeral of chief Simon Ebebi, father of former deputy governor - Champion Newspapers LTD

 Speaking on behalf of the family, Chief Peremobowei Ebebi expressed gratitude to God, the Bayelsa State Government, the Church, the Alei Traditional Council of Chiefs, colleagues, friends, and everyone who supported the family during the funeral.

 According to his biography, the late Chief Simon Ebebi was an educationist with a Diploma in Education.
-He taught at various schools, including Saint Modern Secondary School, Aleibiri, and the community secondary grammar school, Burutu.
+He taught at various schools, including saint modern secondary school, Aleibiri, and community secondary grammar school, Burutu.
 Between 1978 and 1985, he served as supervisor for education under the old Rivers State.
 In recognition of his industrious nature and diligence, the Aleibiri community elected him as their paramount ruler in 1984.

 Other prominent attendees at the funeral included the managing director of the Niger Delta Development Commission (NDDC), Dr. Samuel Ogbuku; former Bayelsa state deputy governor, Hon.
 Werinipre Seibarugu; immediate past deputy governor and chairman of the Bayelsa elders forum, Rear Admiral Gboribiogha John Jonah (Rtd).